 It’s hard to miss the colorful bikes and scooters that have been popping up throughout Dallas.
 It would appear to be a great concept: accessible, affordable, ‘greener’ urban transportation.
 But what happens when things take a turn for the worse?
-No one plans on having an accident, but they inevitably do.
+No one plans on having an accident, but they inevitably do happen.
 Who is liable in a scooter accident – the corporation or the consumer?

-Several weeks after the e-scooters made their debut in Dallas, Uptown resident Kelley Mitchum underestimated the speed at which she was traveling and ended up in a severe crash.
+Several weeks after the e-scooters made their debut in Dallas, Uptown resident Kelley Mitchum underestimated the speed at which she was traveling, and ended up in a severe crash.
 Upon turning a corner too quickly, she was launched headfirst into McKinney Avenue’s trolley tracks.
-The $1.38 rental resulted in a hefty emergency room bill, treating her two black eyes, scraped arms and knees, and a laceration in her forehead which required stitches.
+The $1.38 rental ride resulted in a hefty emergency room bill, after treating her two black eyes, scraped arms and knees, and a laceration in her forehead which required stitches.

 Cases like Mitchum’s are bound to become more frequent in Dallas’ busy urban landscape, as was the case of a local Dallas musician in early August.

-Before you ride, make sure to read the terms and conditions before you sign on the dotted line – or in this case provide a digital signature on the app.
+Before you ride, make sure to read the terms and conditions before you sign on the dotted line – or in this case provide a digital signature in the app.
 When a client signs the company’s user agreement, this states that the client is aware of who is at fault in case something goes wrong.
 These contracts have been carefully written to protect the company and ensure their limited liability.
 In more cases than not, the blame falls to the rider.

 If you’ve tried out a Lime scooter yourself, you’re aware that you must download the app before operating.
 In the app, the user must agree to their arbitration agreement, forgoing the right to go to court and have a dispute heard by a judge or jury, while also waiving rights to join a class action lawsuit.

-In the case of Lime specifically, their agreement states that the user is legally allowed to ride, will only ride in designated riding areas (not private property), and that the user is “familiar with the operation of the product, and are reasonably competent and physically fit to use the product.”
+In the case of Lime specifically, their agreement verifies that the user is legally allowed to ride, will only ride in designated riding areas (not private property), and that the user is “familiar with the operation of the product, and are reasonably competent and physically fit to use the product.”
 Another accountability measure both Lime and Bird have put in place is a required driver’s license scan to ensure age and location meet their prerequisites to ride.